overturetool/overturetool.github.io/_netmeetings/Net-Meeting-115.md

 ## Reviving the Overture Strategic Research Agenda

 The workshop organisers will prepare ahead of time, by email and other means so people not present can contribute.
-The SRA will bring together results from previous two workshops.
+The SRA will bring together results from the previous two workshops.
 Specifically, the we intend to explore 5 themes:

 * 1 - Language and semantics
 * 2 - Tool support